What we know about the 30 unindicted co-conspirators in Trump’s Georgia case

 The charging documents go on to note two emails the individual received that appear to match ones that previously surfaced.
 Kerik is the only individual who received both.

-According to the indictment, an individual named Bill White on Dec.
-7, 2020, sent an email to Giuliani and the unindicted co-conspirator after Trump requested White provide contact information for Georgia lawmakers.
+According to the indictment, an individual named Bill White sent an email Dec.
+7, 2020, to Giuliani and the unindicted co-conspirator, after Trump requested White provide contact information for Georgia lawmakers.
 The description matches an email Kerik received that was published by the House Jan.
 6 committee.

 Individual 6: Phil Waldron